mnr/writing-wip/kwak-anthology.md

 Araci retrieves a beer, Lupe an old-fashioned; The empty squares drop out of site, then return with a bowl of peanuts and a salad.
 A robotic chef at the side of the room whirs, mixing drinks and chopping food.
 It's programmed to present Araci and Lupe with the most profitable menu.

 “So.
 Whodunit?” asks Araci.
 “Robin thinks it was the friendly folks at Hestia.
-My mystery caller from Hestia thinks Dakota precipitated a fatal acccident.”
+My mystery caller from Hestia thinks Dakota precipitated a fatal accident.”

 Lupe squeezes the orange in her drink, bites off the fruit, then drops the peel in the garbage hole in the middle of the table.
 A slight vacuum pulls it away.
 “What if Robin did it?
 He was suspiciously absent.”

 “He might have had the opportunity, but why?
 Seems like Dakota and Robin were on the same team, both for Abundancy and in a relationship.”

 “I’ll agree.
-But I don’t think anything Dakota did was enough to light things up.
+But I think nothing Dakota did was enough to light things up.
 Seems like her circuit was fail-safe.
 If something didn’t seem right, her circuit would just log the request.”

 Araci picks up the peanuts, then moves to put them back down.
-Too late; they are charged to his tab and the platform drops away, reappearing with a crudité platter.
+Too late; they are charged to his tab, and the platform drops away, reappearing with a crudité platter.
 He surrenders and shells a peanut.
 “That leaves us with Hestia; or an unfortunate accident.
 But I’m not convinced Farj is a killer.”

-"Maybe you need to focus on Robin," Lupe showed an affectionate smile.
+"Maybe you need to focus on Robin."
+Lupe shows an affectionate smile.
 "Or maybe you should have another beer and tell me more about your interesting past life."

 // ---

 The meal box was waiting at Araci’s mail drop when he got home.
-Wrapped as a consumer package and with an anonymous drop box for a return address, Araci has justifiable concern as he brings it inside.
+Wrapped as a consumer package and with an anonymous drop box for a return address, Araci has a justifiable concern as he brings it inside.
 Will Hestia make this explode as well?

 When he awakes the next morning, the box is sitting exactly where he placed it.
 There is no evidence it has moved around during the night, or that it has released gas into the apartment.
 He needs to get this thing out of his life.